The Code 39 (3 of 9) Barcode Guide

 Start and Stop Asterisks

 Every Code 39 barcode must begin and end with an asterisk (*) character.
 These characters serve as start and stop symbols, instructing the scanner when to begin interpreting data.
-While they are mandatory in the encoded pattern, they are usually omitted from the human-readable text.
+Our generator automatically handles these characters for you.

 Discrete Character Set